mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/9.Notes and Reflections/Change Records.md

 - **Reason and Impact**:

 ---
 Keeping detailed records of changes in a project is crucial for tracking its evolution and understanding the implications of those changes.
-Here’s a template for documenting change records for Simple_Calculator_Project:
+Here’s a template for documenting change records for [Project Name]:

 ---

-## Change Records for Simple_Calculator_Project
+## Change Records for [Project Name]

 ### [Date of Change]